shehreendheda/katacoda-scenarios/continuous-profiling/step4.md

   Notice that the top span corresponding to the `movies-api-java` service no longer has child spans for the `mongo` service.

-You are able to solve this performance issue usng APM.
+You were able to solve this performance issue usng APM.
 However, other issues may also exist in the service that may not be visible in the apm traces.
-You decide to investigate the service further to ensure that there are no other performance issues.
+You decide to investigate the service further to ensure that there are no other performance issues when requesting movie credits.